PivaleCo/drupal-scaffold/README.md

 * Uses the [drupal-composer/drupal-scaffold](https://github.com/drupal-composer/drupal-scaffold) project
 * .gitignore file handles common use case, but may need to be tweaked to suit your own project
 * Once you've run composer you should commit the composer.lock file.
 This file is not git-ignored.

+## For contributing to this project

+Fork the repo on GitHub and submit pull requests.
+All feedback is appreciated.

 **Author: Barry Fisher**